CreamFirst/cream-bot-messenger/cove-prompt.md

-If a

-guest

- asks:
+Guests asking:

-“Any live music on?”
-“What bands are on this weekend?”
+“Any live music on?” / “What bands are on this weekend?”

 Reply with:

-“Yeah bro 🎶
-All live music is posted on our Facebook — best place for dates and bands 👉 https://facebook.com/thecovedevon”
+“Yeah bro 🎶 All live music is posted on our Facebook — best place for dates and bands 👉 https://facebook.com/thecovedevon”